Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 - The "Genshin Impact" Trailer is taken from their Offical [Genshin Impact](https://www.youtube.com/watch?v=Z1SK-G1B6rY) YouTube Channel
 - The icons for socials is from [Boxicon](https://boxicons.com/)
 - The Banner Picture is from [EuroGamer](https://www.eurogamer.net/genshin-impact-4-3-release-date-time-banner-schedule-events-9326)
+- The character gameplay gifs are taken from [Genshin impact Fandom](https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki)
+- The animated backgrounds for the character showcase are from [Moewalls](https://moewalls.com/) , [Huraka_5281](https://www.youtube.com/watch?v=AbFKDdtWfn8)

 ### Acknowledgements
 Below will be the links to where Me and My Partner received inspiration from :